huggingface/hub-docs/tasks/src/table-question-answering/about.md

 Table Question Answering models are capable of answering questions based on a table.

+## Task Variants

+This place can be filled with variants of this task if there's any.

 ## Inference

 You can infer with TableQA models using the 🤗 Transformers library.